floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

 ## Enable all warnings!

-C's type system is a bit more relaxed than C++ which can at times be dangerous.
+C's type system is in some details a bit more relaxed than C++ which can at times be annoying.
 This is also the reason why C++ people sometimes recommend to compile C code as C++.
-The more realistic alternative is to enable the highest warning levels a compiler allows, this generates warnings for all cases (I know of) that are errors in C++, and it's a good idea to do this in C++ too anyway.
+The more realistic alternative is to enable the highest warning levels a compiler allows.
+This generates warnings for all type system related problems (I know of) which C allows but C++ catches as errors.

 These are the relevant flags: